Hyle33ies/CSC1004-Java-Chatroom/README.md

 ![image-20230417232156781](assets/image-20230417232156781.png)

 "New User Login" will arouse another login window except the current one as I've mentioned before.
-Meanwhile "Login with another user" will exit the current user and arouse the new login window.
+Meanwhile, "Login with another user" will exit the current user and arouse the new login window.

 "Update Profile" item can update your information easily.
 This, for sure, will be recorded by the database.